Get the Tap app

 • Stop order: A stop order, also referred to as a stop-loss order, is an order placed with a broker to buy or sell once the stock reaches a predetermined price.

-Shares, or stock, are units of fractional ownership in a company that investors buy to gain capital appreciation and tap into a company's earnings if the company's stock pay dividends.
+Shares, or stock, are units of fractional ownership in a company that investors buy to gain capital appreciation and tap into a company's earnings if the company's stock pays dividends.
 Companies, through listing their stock on an exchange, can raise capital to further develop the business.

 Stock is traded on an exchange, and the stock prices are determined by supply and demand.